epitome-mvc/Epitome/README.md

 });
 ```

+an example skeleton of an Epitome-powered AMD app for RequireJS is available [here](https://github.com/DimitarChristoff/epitome-skeleton-amd)

 When using it in a browser or after the Epitome Object contains all your modules, quick model creation with prototyping and `localStorage` can look something like this:
 ```javascript
 // create a new user class prototype, basing it on Epitome.Model.Sync and implement storage